-- 1. This Order will be in effect from March 1st, 2022, to December 31st, 2022. - 2.
+- 1. This Order will be in effect annually from March 1st to December 31st, through calendar year 2028. - 2.
 Food/Wildlife Attractant Storage Special Order Prohibitions, Information and Definitions are attached as Exhibit B, and hereby made a part of this Order.